 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 First Applicants Find Substantial Assets.

 FAFSA is the national Free Application for Federal Student Aid but, based on how aid is distributed, it may as well stand for First Applications Find Substantial Assets.
-Because aid is distributed on a first come, first serve basis, every student that hopes to receive aid for college must fill out this form to even be considered.
-Every college has their own deadline.
+Because aid is distributed on a first-come, first-serve basis, every student that hopes to receive aid for college must fill out this form to even be considered.
+Every college has its own deadline.

 For incoming freshman, they should have filled out this form back in November 2017 and listed the colleges they were interested in attending.

 FAU’s school code is 001481 for the Boca Campus.
 FAU’s first priority deadline was January 1, 2018, and the second priority deadline was March 1, 2018.
 After March 1, applications reviewed in the order they were received.
 Of course, your student did not know if they were accepted back then, but they can speak with the Office of Financial Affairs to update their application if your circumstances have changed substantially from what was reported on your 2016 federal Income tax return.
 If your student has not yet filled out FAFSA, do it immediately.
 The deadline for the state of Florida is June 30, 2019.